-Waste recycling Sydney can cover all major streams from paper and cardboard, commingled recycling bottles and cans and organic food waste for left over food scraps from restaurants and cafes.
+Sydney waste recycling can cover all major streams from paper and cardboard, commingled recycling bottles and cans and organic food waste for leftover food scraps from restaurants and cafes.

 The really great thing about Sydney is that you can even recycle large amounts of dry general waste.

-What is a dry general waste as regards to Sydney waste recycling?
+What is dry general waste regarding Sydney waste recycling?
 Dry general waste is basically any general waste that does not include food waste or putrescible waste.

 By using a waste recycling service for dry general waste, you can see the majority of your waste recycled or turned into alternative fuel (i.e. to power factories, etc).

 You can see more detail here on dry general waste.